MikeJSeo/MikeJSeo.github.io/_pages/about.md

 Ph.D. in Biostatistics, University of Bern (Expected 2022)

-M.S. in Statistics, Stanford University (Class of 2014)
+M.S. in Statistics, Stanford University

-B.S. in Statistics, Duke University (Class of 2011)
+B.S. in Statistics, Duke University